openDAQ/openDAQ/bindings/dotnet/openDAQ.Net/README.md

 When used in C#, only object pointers (`IntPtr`) will be exchanged.
 Dereferencing a C++ object has to be handled explicitly (the `BaseObject` implements the _Disposable_ pattern, which dereferences the underlying C++ object).
-Though usually a .NET developer rarely would use `obj.Dispose()` directly, it will be automatically called on (.NET) object finalization / destruction by the _.NET Garbage Collector_.
+Though usually a .NET developer rarely would use `obj.Dispose()` or the `using` pattern directly in `openDAQ.Net`, it will be automatically called on (.NET) object finalization / destruction by the _.NET Garbage Collector_ (handled in `BaseObject`).

 ### Memory consumption
-C# objects do not have to be disposed of manually, as memory management is handled by the _.NET Garbage Collector_, which calls the `IBaseObject::Dispose()` method on object destruction.
+For `openDAQ.Net` the managed objects do not have to be disposed of manually, as memory management is handled by the _.NET Garbage Collector_, which calls the `IBaseObject::Dispose()` method on object destruction.
 However, users still have the option of manually freeing _openDAQ_ objects by calling the aforementioned `Dispose()` method or by using the `using` statement to automatically dispose of the object when leaving its scope.